 Dragons Eat Noodles on Tuesdays by Jon Stahl, illustrated by Tadgh Bentley

-The big blue monster begins a story with “once upon a time” and adds, “the end.”
-Little by little, his yellow monster friend helps the blue monster improve his story so there is a dragon, a knight, a super smart damsel, and a plot.
+The big blue monster begins writing a a story with “once upon a time” and adds, “the end.”
+Little by little, his yellow monster friend helps the blue monster improve his story, so there is a dragon, a knight, a super smart damsel, and a plot.
 And the story is much better.
 But wait!
 The dragon from his story arrives in real life.
 Yikes.
 Luckily for the monsters, they remember from the story that dragons only eat noodles on Tuesdays.
 Yay.
 But, it’s Wednesday!
 Ut-oh!
 This ending will totally crack you up.

 Miss Brook’s Story Nook by Barbara Bottner, illustrated by Michael Emberley